 - Interested youth must register to be connected with a Futurpreneur Business Development Expert

-- Your Business Development Expert will reach out to confirm eligibility
+- Your Business Development Expert confirm eligibility

 - All business plans must be developed on Futurpreneur's online Business Plan Writer

 - All cash flow statements must be developed on the template provided by Futurpreneur

 - Submit your applications to Futurpreneur Canada and NADF.
 At a minimum, your application must include the following: